hashicorp/setup-terraform/README.md

 >
 > Due to that limitation, you might end up with a failed workflow run even if the plan succeeded.
 >
-> Another approach is to append your plan into the $GITHUB_JOB_SUMMARY environment variable which supports markdown.
+> Another approach is to append your plan into the $GITHUB_STEP_SUMMARY environment variable which supports markdown.

 ```yaml
 defaults: